-1. Firstly, if you want to use the MySQL Wizard, login to your cPanel control panel, from here you can select the “MySQL® Database Wizard” in the “Databases” section.2.
-Once you have clicked the wizard, enter a name for your database.
-However, notice that the prefix is already set and cannot be changed.
+1. Firstly, if you want to use the MySQL Wizard, login to your cPanel control panel, from here you can select the “MySQL® Database Wizard” in the “Databases” section.

 3. Enter a username and password for your database user.
 Similarly, you can see that the username prefix is already set and cannot be changed.